 One of Molly’s happiest occupations was caring for her pets.
 Molly loved cats and we suspect this was a trait inherited from her mother!
 Molly combined this love with a keen interest in winning competitions, she even had a copy of the book ‘How to win contest prizes’ by Lee Keith!
 She must have studied hard because in the early 1960s, she entered a competition by sending off a photograph of her cats and won!
 Molly won a cruise and enjoyed a trip on the Q.S.S.
 Arkadia.

 Molly Coombe (centre) at dinner with a group including her cousin, Robert Seear, at her left.

 Philip Coombe died in 1970, leaving Molly and Grace living together until Grace’s death in 1983.
 After her parents died, Molly inherited the custodianship of a variety of properties around Bishopsteignton.
-Molly was the landlady of homes on Clanage Street and of the Newsagent shop on Radway hill as well as owning a small parcel of land, possibly orchard, on Forder Lane known as The Nuttery.
+Molly was the landlady of homes on Clanage Street and of the Newsagent shop on Radway hill as well as owning a small parcel of land, on Forder Lane known as The Nuttery.
 Some villagers remember Molly making her round of the village as an elderly lady, collecting rent assisted by her cousin, Robert.

 Philip and Grace Coombe around 1970 at their home in Bishopsteignton.